itsmenisha/Real-Time-Traffic-Sign-Recognition/README.md

 ## Future Improvements

-* Train on GPU for faster results.
+* Train on GPU for faster results.(Using Google colab)
 * Use YOLOv8 Small or Medium for higher accuracy.
 * Improve data augmentation (rotations, brightness, scaling, mosaic).
 * Standardize class names.